geopython/GeoHealthCheck/docs/install.rst

   It is strongly recommended to install GeoHealthCheck in a Python Virtual Environment.
   A Virtual Environment is self-contained and provides the flexibility to install / tear down / whatever packages without affecting system wide packages or settings.
-The installation is driven by the standard config file `pyproject.toml`.
+The installation is driven by the standard config file ``pyproject.toml``.
-  It is recommended to use `pixi <https://pixi.prefix.dev/>`_ to manage the entire installation and further management.
+  It is strongly recommended to use `Pixi <https://pixi.prefix.dev/>`_ to manage installation and management.

 - Download a GeoHealthCheck release from https://github.com/geopython/GeoHealthCheck/releases, or clone manually from GitHub.

-It is strongly recommended to install `pixi <https://pixi.prefix.dev/>`_ to handle the GeoHealthCheck installation and further tasks.
-The GHC Dockerfile also uses `pixi`.
+It is strongly recommended to install `Pixi <https://pixi.prefix.dev/>`_ to handle the GeoHealthCheck installation and further tasks.
+The GHC Dockerfile also uses `Pixi`.

 .. code-block:: bash